rebecarancan/studys/README.md

-# studys
+# studies
-Ruby On Rails Studys
+Ruby On Rails Studies